-With more than 11 years of experience in health economics, Luis focuses on scientific leadership and innovation, creating strategic partnerships with pharmaceutical and medical device companies to develop the clinical and economic value story of healthcare technologies, and to support their global, local, and regional market access, and reimbursement initiatives.
+With more than 12 years’ experience in health economics, Luis focuses on scientific leadership and innovation, creating strategic partnerships with pharmaceutical and medical device companies to develop the clinical and economic value story of healthcare technologies, and to support their global, local, and regional market access, and reimbursement initiatives.
 He is also responsible for strategic consultation and for the use of best methods and practices in health economics to address research needs of his clients.

-Areas of expertise include health economic modeling in multiple sclerosis, hematologic oncology, Alzheimer’s disease, depression, cardiovascular disease, and simulation models of patients’ flow in clinical facilities.
+Areas of expertise include multiple sclerosis, hematologic oncology, depression, Alzheimer’s disease, cardiovascular disease, and simulation models of patients’ flow in clinical facilities.
 Luis has 13 publications in peer-reviewed journals such as the European Heart Journal, Journal of Managed Care and Specialty Pharmacy, Alzheimer’s and Dementia, and Pharmacoeconomics.